 Taking your pet on holiday

 Things to consider

 - Many animals find the change in routine, environment and travelling stressful.
 Is taking your pet on holiday the best thing for them?
 It may be better to leave them in the care of a responsible person.

 - Make sure your holiday destination has all the facilities your pet needs.

 - Check with your vet that your pet is healthy and safe to travel.
 If they need medication take this with you.
 Ensure vaccinations, flea and worm treatments are up-to-date.

-- Your pet should wear a collar with an identity tag with your name, holiday address and contact details, so if they get lost you can be reunited as quickly as possible.
+- As well as being microchipped, your pet should wear a collar with an identity tag with your name, holiday address and contact details, so if they get lost you can be reunited as quickly as possible.

 Taking your pet abroad